 It’s not too early to start practicing:

-The following articles are geared to parents getting ready to send their child off to college.
+These articles are geared to parents getting ready to send their child off to college:

 Launching Conversations: Tips for Parents of College-Bound Kids